rapid7/insightconnect-plugins/trello/help.md

 # Description

+[Trello](https://trello.com) is an excellent tool for managing your projects and productivity.
-The Trello plugin allows you to manage users in your Trello project.
+The Trello plugin allows you to manage users in your Trello project by leveraging the [Trello API](https://developers.trello.com/advanced-reference).
+View members, remove members, gets boards by member, and more!

-[Trello](https://trello.com) gives you perspective over all your projects, at work and at home.
-Whether it's managing a team, writing an epic screenplay, or just making a grocery list, This plugin accesses the [Trello API](https://developers.trello.com/advanced-reference) The output of this plugin is the JSON data returned by Trello.

 # Key Features